pradeepvemulakonda/Snomed/README.md

 <h5>Prepare files to be uploaded to Neo4j</h5>

+- Use Neo4j version 3.2.1
 - update the config.ini file in the config folder as required.
+Only update the zip folder path.
 - Run the run_snomed_upload.py
 - the updated concepts and relationship files with the term and description type id is present in the results folder.
 - the script uploads concepts, synonyms and relations into a neo4j instance.